Updated as of January 9, 2023

 We are all invested in the well-being of our community.
 To that end, all members of the campus community must adhere to Hofstra University’s health and safety requirements.
 All University employees are required to be vaccinated or have an approved exemption.
-As with all COVID-related health and safety protocols, quarantine & isolation protocols, which are based on local, state and federal guidance as applicable, may be updated based on the evolving standards and additional requirements may be added.
+As with all COVID-related health and safety protocols, quarantine and isolation protocols, which are based on local, state, and federal guidance as applicable, may be updated based on the evolving standards, and additional requirements may be added.
 Contact the Office of Human Resources at firstname.lastname@example.org or call 516-463-6526 for the most updated information.

 Employees should be aware that at this time, according to the Centers for Disease Control and Prevention, symptoms of COVID-19 include:

 - Muscle or body aches (not related to chronic condition)